Gout (Gouty Arthritis)

-Gout is the most common type of inflammatory arthritis that causes swelling, tenderness, intense pain, and stiffness in a joint that results from an excess of uric acid in the blood and is usually affects the joints in the big toe.
-But in Ayurveda acute as well as chornic condintion of gout can be cured with the Ayurvedic treatment of gout.
+Home remedies for gout – What is Gout: Gout is the most common type of inflammatory arthritis that causes swelling, tenderness, intense pain, and stiffness in a joint that results from an excess of uric acid in the blood and is usually affects the joints in the big toe.
+But in Ayurveda acute as well as chornic condintion of gout can be cured with the home remedies for gout.

 Uric acid is a type of chemical and present in the body when it digests and breaks down certain substances in food called purines.
 Although this condition most often affects the big toe, other joints may also be affected, including other joints in your feet, Ankles, Knees, Elbows, Wrists, and Fingers.

 Gout commonly attacks at the end of legs and arms, such as in your fingers, and toes and this occurs because these parts of the body are cooler and cool, or low temperatures will make it more likely for crystals to form.

 Causes and Risk Factors of Gout:

 Gout is surely occurring if you have a high level of uric acid in the body.
 But some other conditions may be the risk factors, some of them are given below:

 - Family history: If your parents or other family member had suffered from gout, you’re more likely to develop the disease.

 - Sex: Gout affects men more than women by a ratio of about 3 to 1.
 This condition occurs more often in men, primarily because women tend to have lower uric acid levels.
 In females, this condition will arise after menopause.